 This art installation is the first of its kind in the Northern Territory.
 The 50,000 odd solar-powered stem lights were dreamt up by British artist Bruce Munroe, when he was first travelling around the outback in his early twenties.
 As dusk falls the dark desert makes for a perfect canvas for Munroe’s installation – the incandescent lights twinkle like the night’s sky.
-The artwork was installed in consultation with the Ananu people and will only be on display for the next year.
+The artwork was installed in consultation with the Ananu people and will be on display until December 2020.

 With little to no light pollution, a clear night gives you an awesome chance to admire the celestial vistas.
 If you dine at Tali Wiru a star talk is included with your meal.

-The wetter weather recently has seen the desert transform with scrub, flowers and cacti.
-The semi-arid region blooms with desert oaks, honey grevillea and mulga tree.
+In the springtime, the desert can transform with scrub, flowers and cacti.
+If you're around during this time, this semi-arid region blooms with desert oaks, honey grevillea and mulga tree.

 In the cooler months, this pop-up restaurant serves a five-star dinner in the red centre.
 The menu draws on native ingredients and flavours – think lemon myrtle, native samphire, emu apples, desert lime and salt bush all used in refined dishes.
 Standouts from the menu include a bush tomato burrata and Paroo kangaroo rillettes.
 The only thing that will distract you from the food is the stunning setting – Uluru is your dining companion.

 Flying above South Australia and the Northern Territory is a spectacle in itself – hilly green ranges transform in vast plains of rust desert.
 While you’re in the sky also keep an eye out for the stunning flats surrounding Lake Eyre.
 And when you’re close to landing you’ll be able to spot Uluru from a bird’s eye view.